Bill

 Bill Summary

-A bill for an act relating to consumer protection; prohibiting a person from using artificial intelligence to dynamically set product prices; proposing coding for new law in Minnesota Statutes, chapter 325F.
+A bill for an act relating to consumer protection; prohibiting a person from using artificial intelligence to dynamically set product prices; prohibiting surveillance-based price and wage discrimination; proposing coding for new law in Minnesota Statutes, chapter 325D.

 AI Summary